How to Get Car Insurance With a Suspended License

 FR-44 vs SR-22 Requirements

-Understanding which financial responsibility form your state requires can save you time and confusion during the reinstatement process.
+Knowing which financial responsibility form your state requires saves you time and confusion during the reinstatement process.
 Only Florida and Virginia require the more stringent FR-44 filing for DUI convictions, which mandates higher liability limits of 100/300/50.
 All other states that require financial responsibility filings use the standard SR-22 form with your state's minimum liability limits.

 The difference lies in the coverage amounts.
 While an SR-22 proves you carry basic state-required coverage, an FR-44 requires higher liability protection, making it more expensive but providing better financial protection if you cause an accident.